imlucas/mongodb-querybuilder/example.md

 Which one would you rather write?

-By the way, the result of that aggregation pipeline looks like this:
+The result of that aggregation pipeline looks like this:

 ```json
 [